degama01/TCDDMeth/README.md

 ### To run the analyses:

-  1. Clone this repository
+  1. Clone this repository.
-  2. Download all the required data as described here and in ```./Data/README.md```
-  3. Install the packages listed above
+  2. Install the packages listed above.
-  4. Run the following in R:
+  3. Run the following in R:
   ```
   setwd("/path/to/TCDDMeth")
   source("./Code/EntirePipeline.r")